Saul ‘Canelo’ Alvarez v Sergey Kovalev: Fight Odds and Betting Preview – November 3, 2019

 Betway offer the standout price of even money (1/1) for Saul Alvarez to win this bout by decision, or technical decision, which is effectively after the full 12 rounds of the fight.
 We are of the opinion that ‘Canelo’ will not have the ultimate power to complete the job over Kovalev inside the distance, but he will have the necessary skills to get the job done on the judges’ scorecards.
 This is the strongest bet of the fight.

 For information purposes, the odds for Alvarez to win inside the distance can be had with BetFred at 2/1, while a Kovalev win on points can be taken with William Hill and Coral at 9/1.
 Perhaps the Russian fighters’ best option to win is to beat his Mexican opponent by stoppage, and that option can be best taken with William Hill and Betfred at 6/1.

 Will The Fight Go The Distance?

 A very strong indication that this fight will go twelve rounds is in this market, with ‘YES’ being the short-priced favourite of just 3/4 with SportingBet.
-For punters who believe this fight will end prematurely, then the 5/4 on offer with Unibet and 888Sport is the best available on the market currently.
+For punters who believe this fight will end prematurely, then the 5/4 on offer with Unibet is the best available on the market currently.

 Our belief for this fight is that Saul ‘Canelo’ Alvarez will get the job done here, but it is likely to be tough going for the Mexican fighter in periods of the fight.
 The weight concession to Kovalev could well be difficult to overcome, but it is our suggestion that Alvarez can get the job done on points at the end of the twelve rounds.
 One thing is for sure, it is a contest that should not be missed for any boxing fan!